Tuesday, 18 August 2020

 Saturday, 8 August 2020

-Severe M.E Day - Life with Severe M.E
+Severe M.E Day - Life with Severe M.E, a poem

 Today is Severe M.E Awareness Day.
 It's a day to remember those struggling to live with this illness and to remember those that have lost their life to this illness.